Dani-risingBW/ai201-project5-mixtape-starter/submission.md

 ### Bug #5: Last Song in Playlist Never Shows Up
 **Location**: `services/playlist_service.py:66`

 **Root Cause**: `return [song.to_dict() for song in songs[:-1]]` uses `[:-1]` slice which removes the last element

+**How You Reproduced It**:
+- **Data condition**: Playlist #1 with 7 songs added at positions 1-7
+- **Sequence of actions**:
+  1. Query playlist songs: `SELECT * FROM song WHERE ...
+ORDER BY position ASC`
+  2. Query returns 7 song objects in correct order
+  3. Return statement slices with `songs[:-1]` → removes last element
+  4. Only songs at positions 1-6 are returned
+- **Observed behavior**: GET /playlists/id/songs returns 6 songs instead of 7; position 7 is missing
+- **Verification**: Seeded data shows 7 songs in playlist, but API returns only 6

 **Reproduction Steps**: